Wrist Photoplethysmography Predicts Dietary Information: Main

-By aligning wrist PPG with meal text at population scale and validating in an independent controlled cohort, \modelname{} shows vascular pulse signals from wearables encode reproducible signatures of recent intake and satiety dynamics.
-This work demonstrates nutrition as one research direction where PPG signals provide physiological insights.
-Robust performance highlights feasibility of noninvasive, scalable monitoring of hunger–satiety dynamics in real-world settings.
-These findings motivate prospective studies evaluating clinical benefits and influences on metabolic endpoints (weight management, glycemic control, lipid metabolism) and extending predictions to laboratory biomarkers.
+By aligning wrist PPG with meal descriptions at population scale and validating in an independent cohort, we provide evidence that vascular pulse signals from consumer wearables encode reproducible signatures of recent intake and satiety dynamics.
+The signal is temporally specific (strongest near meals), meal-modulated (beyond persistent physiological traits), robust to text degradation, and generalizes across cohorts and outcomes.
+These findings establish nutrition as a domain where noninvasive, scalable PPG provides physiological insights, motivating prospective studies on metabolic endpoints (weight management, glycemic control) and extension to laboratory biomarkers.